kuzzleio/kuzzle/doc/2/guides/getting-started/6-write-application/index.md

 ## Interact with the application

-Once the application has started, methods to interact with your Kuzzle application become available.
+Once the application has started, methods to interact with it become available.

 In particular, those methods make it possible to:
  - Use the [Embedded SDK](/core/2/some-link) to use the API